-The credit for this idea goes to Brave Tart.
-It’s the kind of idea that ignites some people’s imaginations and leaves others dead cold.
+This is the kind of idea that ignites some people’s imaginations and leaves others dead cold.
 Which team are you on??

 I’ve simplified the project a little bit to make it easier to take on if, like most of us, you’re not a seasoned pastry chef.
 I think it would be a great kid-friendly activity if you have any little sprinkle fiends in your life.

 I’ve rarely ever had a pastry bag in my hands.
 I do a lot of cooking, but I’m happy to leave the detailed frosting work to the experts.
 So I had to go out and buy the supplies for this project, but I’m actually glad I did because you never know when the urge to make sprinkles is going to hit.
 Now that I’ve mastered the basic rainbow sprinkle I may have to attempt the gourmet flavored sprinkle!

 This is a 2 day project.
 Day 1 will be a little messy, and you won’t have much to show for your efforts except for lots of waxed paper lying around covered with weird colored stripes and an aching arm from all the beating and piping.

 But the next morning things will be different.
 You can line up your weird little stripes of color and start chopping them into wonderful sprinkles.
 Keep the colors separate or mix them all together.
 Bag them up and give them away, save them for a special occasion, or sprinkle some right on your morning yogurt.